Mondego/SourcererJBF/bytecode-analyser/README.md

 ## Scrips to analyse the results of JBF

-`bytecode-analyzer.py` Goes through the resulting `*.class` files from JBF and finds:
+`bytecode-analyzer.py` goes through the resulting `*.class` files from JBF and finds:

 * The ones with a `main()`, and run them.